 Adivasi Co-operative Societies offer various the members of such societies.
 Government grants them interest free loan of Rs.
 100/- the loan is repayable in 5 equal installments and the first installment becomes due in the third year from the date of release of the loan.
 An outlay of Rs.
-74.10 lakh and expenditure of Rs.
-74.00 lakh in the year 2017-2018 for this scheme.
+3.00 lakh and expenditure of Rs.
+0.00 lakh in the year 2018- 2019 for this scheme.

-(4) FINANCIAL ASSISTANTS TO TRIBAL PURCHASE OF SHARE OF CO-OPERATIVE SUGAR FACTORIES (LOAN AND SUBSIDY): - subsidy.
+(4) FINANCIAL ASSISTANTS TO TRIBAL PURCHASE OF SHARE OF CO-OPERATIVE SUGAR FACTORIES (LOAN AND SUBSIDY): -

+Under this scheme financial assistance is given to the tribal so as to become member of cooperative sugar factories at the rate of Rs.
+10,000 or the actual book value of the share by way of 50% interest free loans and 50% subsidy.
 The loan is recovered in 5 equal installments after 2 years from the date of grant of loan.
-This scheme is being implemented through the District Deputy Registrar of Co-operative Societies.
+This scheme is being implemented through the District Deputy Registrar of Cooperative Societies.
 An outlay of Rs.
-74.45 lakh and expenditure of Rs.74.00 lakh has been for this scheme in the year 2017-2018.
+0.01 lakh and expenditure of Rs.0.00 lakh has been for this scheme in the year 2018-2019.